thinesan29/BNTA_Capstone_GroupProject/README.md

 The user is able to filter movies and TV shows based on cast, genre and language.

 ### Movie:
-Movie contains the following information:
+Movie Class contains the following information:
 - id
 - title
 - duration